 With the help of a hybrid event, you can easily create a full video library of recordings out of your event.
 All you need to do is simply include slides, online Q&A’s speaker recordings, etc. You can also archive it on your website or even give access to the audience for years to come.
 You can even go back and repurpose event content.
 This can be later shared on social media, via email marketing, or you can even create blog posts or website content.

 Now that you know what a hybrid event is and why it’s valuable, it’s time to get into the real stuff.
-If you’re wondering how exactly do you host one?
+The first step is finding the best platform for hybrid events.
+What’s next?
 Continue scrolling as we have put together this hybrid event checklist, broken down into the before, during, and after stages.
 Follow these tips to host your first and best event.

 Every event comes with a price.
 Virtual events received hype because they allowed major cost savings to businesses, brands, along event planners like you.
 There’s indeed a lot of extra room for event marketing without the expenses of a physical venue or hosting attendees in-person.
 In hybrid events, you will need to set up a budget for both the in-person and virtual portions.